marclandy/enterprise-infra/architecture practice/consulting/network_infrastructure_edge_of_enablement.md

 > “My capability often sits at the edge of domains — where security, access, and enablement collide.”

-## Marc Landy – Enterprise Network & Infrastructure Architect
+## Marc Landy – Enterprise Network Architect

 ## Purpose
 This post defines the architectural value and strategic capability that Network & Infrastructure delivers within complex enterprise programs—particularly across large-scale, regulated, and hybrid environments.